TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/BestPractises/ConfigurationFiles.rst

 ====================
 You **do not have to** use a directly called closure function after dropping TYPO3 v10.4 support.
 But it is still recommended in other included files to wrap them in a function.

+..  literalinclude:: _function_wrap.php
+    :language: php

 This is a list of those Files where wrapping is still
 recommended:

 -   ext_localconf.php (kinda fine since 8.7)